brightspot/react-examples/app-routing/README.md

 #### GraphQL query variables

-A GraphQL query is like a function, to which you can provide dynamic arguments.
+A GraphQL query is similar to a function to which you can provide dynamic arguments.
 These dynamic arguments are query variables.

 ```javascript
 query GetArticle($slug: String) { // variable definition ($slug: String)